-Event enrichment is supported for subscribers that use CometD, such as Streaming API clients or EMP Connector.
+Event enrichment is supported for subscribers that use Pub/Sub API, CometD (Streaming API), or event relays.
 Fields that you select for enrichment are included in change events for update and delete operations.
 Enriched fields aren't included in change events for create and undelete operations because these events contain all the populated fields.
-If the enriched fields have an empty value, they aren't included in the event messages.
+Also, because no change event is generated for a hard-deleted record, which is a record deleted from the Recycle Bin, enriched fields aren't available.
+If the enriched fields have an empty value, they aren't included in the event messages in CometD clients and event relays, and are included with null values in Pub/Sub API clients.
 If the enriched fields are updated to null, they're included in the event as changed fields and not as enriched fields.

 Note: If your client-side parsing code expects only changed fields in the event payload, the presence of enriched fields can require a change to the code.
-Check your client-side code and modify it if necessary.
-You can determine which fields changed by using the changedFields header field.
-For more information, see Change Event Header Fields.
+Check your client-side code, and modify it if necessary.
+You can determine which fields are changed by using the changedfields header field.
+For more information, see ChangeEventHeader Fields.

-Event enrichment is available for channels that support multiple entities, such as the standard /data/ChangeEvents channel, or custom channels, such as /data/SalesEvents\\chn.
-You can't add enrichment directly to single-entity channels such as
+Event enrichment is available for channels that support multiple entities, such as the standard /data/ChangeEvents channel, or custom channels, such as /data/SalesEvents__chn.
+You can't add enrichment directly to single-entity channels, such as /data/<Entity>ChangeEvent.

-/data/<Entity>ChangeEvent.
 For example, say that you want to add the Account Industry field for enrichment.
-You can do that to the custom channel, SalesEvents\\\chn, assuming AccountChangeEvent is a member of that channel.
-Then, if you subscribe to /data/SalesEvents\\chn, the Industry field is included in account change events on that channel.
+You can do that to the custom channel SalesEvents__chn, assuming AccountChangeEvent is a member of that channel.
+Then, if you subscribe to /data/SalesEvents__chn, the Industry field is included in account change events on that channel.
 If you subscribe to another channel that isn't enriched with this field, such as /data/ChangeEvents, or another custom channel, account change events don't include the Industry field.